Movement For Equanimity

 The WHAT

-Movement For Equanmity (MFE)
+Movement For Equanimity (MFE)

 is a new online movement class created by Judy Gantz influenced by her recent studies in myofascial movement principles.
 We will move mindfully and slow-down in each 1 hour class, extending and strengthening from the inside out while building coordination and joy of motion.
 Some moves will look like Yoga and simple dance warm ups, but the power is the sequencing and quality of intention put into each action.